mikolaj44/simple-cuda-voxel-engine/README.md

 - Full documentation
 - Phong lighting math fix
 - Making this package a library that can be installed with CPM
-- Better CUDA error handling

 ## Plans for future updates:

-- Removing voxel data
+- Removing voxel data functionality
 - Keyboard mapping